Skip to main content

 where T: QmlRegister,

-Registers a QML type, making it instantiable from QML.
+Registers T with the QML type system, making it instantiable from QML.

 #[derive(Default)]